 It's no different when you sit down to blog…

-You want to create a work area which feels good to be in and oozes inspiration, creativity and love!
+You want to create a work area that feels good to be in and oozes inspiration, creativity and love!

 You're going to be spending a lot of time there, building and growing your blog, so you want to make it a space where you enjoy working in and it feels good for you.